Rapteon/full-stack-open/part2/courseinfo/README.md

-# Exercise 2.1
+# Exercise 2.2

-Changed courseinfo to use Course component.
+Sum of exercises of course is now displayed.